SwarnaKishore/ai-incident-copilot/README.md

 The app supports a free mock mode for demos and a Claude-powered mode for real AI analysis.
 It is designed for production support scenarios where engineers need a quick starting point: likely cause, evidence from logs, next investigation steps, related guidance, and a draft status update.

-- Works with logs from your service
-- Keeps the Claude API key on the backend
-- Includes input limits and daily Claude usage controls
-- Deployed as a live full-stack MVP

 ## Live Demo

 - Frontend demo: [https://ai-incident-copilot.vercel.app/](https://ai-incident-copilot.vercel.app/)